sgost/fidisys-website/src/data/blog/integrating-graphql-and-restapis-with-stacked-architecture-in-flutter.md

 ### Todo:

-1. introduce graphql_flutter plugin and properties
-2. describe how to create client using dio
+1. describe how to create client using dio
-3. write query, mutation and subscription
+2. write query, mutation and subscription
-4. look for preview image
+3. look for preview image

-To fetch data from a graphql endpoint, you need to install the [graphql_flutter](https://pub.dev/packages/graphql_flutter) plugin.
+To fetch data from a graphql endpoint, you need to install the [graphql_flutter](https://pub.dev/packages/graphql_flutter) plugin to the pubspec.yaml file.
 This plugin provides APIs and widgets that allows you to fetch and use data from a Graphql backend.
 They include:

 **httpLink:**  sets the graphQL endpoint or URL.